quiekiee/RestaurantProject/README.md

 - 🔄 **Real-Time Updates:** Stay connected with your staff and customers through real-time updates using SignalR.

 ### Get Started
-To get started with RINGSharp, simply download the software and follow the installation instructions included in the Soft.zip file.
+To get started with RINGSharp, simply download the software and follow the installation instructions included in the https://github.com/quiekiee/RestaurantProject/releases/download/v1.0/Program.zip file.
 Explore our codebase, configure the application to suit your restaurant's needs, and start managing your restaurant operations more efficiently!

 ### Thank You for Exploring RINGSharp!
 We're excited to have you on board as we revolutionize restaurant management with cutting-edge technology and innovative features.
 Join us on this journey to transform the restaurant industry and enhance the dining experience for customers worldwide.
 Happy coding! 🚀🍽️